Ranianazz/ccblog/posts/second-blog-post.md

 ---
-title: This is a blog post!
+title: This is blog post 2!
 published_at: 2022-11-04
 snippet: An example of a blog post.
 disable_html_sanitization: true